 - Lifting of heavy objects from the sea bottom

 - Underwater drawing documentation and post-processing of data

-Participants will be required to work both independently and as part of a team, on any of the foreseen tasks during the course progress.
-In addition, participants will have to pass a final exam composed of 18 questions in order to obtain the official certificate of successful course completion
+After the course, trainees are expected to be ready to work independently on any of the tasks included in the course’s programme.
+In addition, participants will have to give a final exam (composed of 18 questions), necessary in order to obtain the official ICUA Advanced underwater archaeology certificate.

-Applicants will be assessed and selected based on their professional and educational profiles as presented in the application documents.
+Applications will be assessed and selected based on the professional and educational profiles as presented in the application documents.

-Priority will be given to professionals already affiliated to institutions (either at local or central level) responsible for safeguarding and/or researching underwater cultural heritage.
+Priority will be given to applicants coming from public institutions (either at local or at central level) competent for the safeguarding and management of cultural heritage, and especially underwater cultural heritage whereas possible.

-Possible letters of support from the respective National Commission for UNESCO, and/or the ministry of culture, and/or the parent institution competent for the safeguarding of cultural heritage will also be considered as an added value.
+Possible letters of support from parent institutions will also be considered as an added value.